Internship and Scholarship Program—Developing Future API Leaders

 Click HERE to download application.
 Deadline March 9, 2018.

 The Internship Program was implemented in 2004 and designed to get API youth civically engaged and prepare them to assume leadership roles in the future.
-It provides high school and college students throughout California summer internship opportunities working for elected officials at all levels of government.
+It provides college students throughout California summer internship opportunities working for elected officials at all levels of government.
 Participating students are culturally and ethnically diverse from low to moderate income families living in the northern, central and southern California regions.

 API Annual International Leadership Alumni Conference